 3. Find Airfare Bargains

-Depending on the time of year that you’re flying, it can be beneficial to book a flight that includes a layover.
+Depending on the time of year that you’re flying, it can be beneficial during the planning process to book a flight that includes a layover.
 They are usually cheaper.

-To do this, you’ll need to use a search engine like Google Flights, Hopper, Priceline or Momondo, which pulls the prices of flights from thousands of different airlines, going from the most expensive to the cheapest.
+To do this, you’ll need to use a search engine like Google Flights, Avisales, Priceline or Kiwi, which pulls the prices of flights from thousands of different airlines, going from the most expensive to the cheapest.

 4. Use the Right Bank Card

-Preparing for a trip to Ireland also means choosing the right bank card, preferably one where you don’t incur foreign transaction fees or ATM usage fees.
+Preparing for a trip to Ireland also means choosing the right bank card, preferably one where you won’t incur foreign transaction fees or ATM usage fees.

 Most tourists are not aware of this valuable card, which will get you into several heritage sites in Ireland that normally charge an admission fee.